mafintosh/webrtc-swarm/README.md

 you if not supplied.
 - `maxPeers` - (optional) the maximum number of peers you wish to connect to.
 Defaults to unlimited.
+- `wrap` - (optional) a function that can modify the WebRTC signaling data before it gets send out.
+Signature: `wrap(outgoingSignalingData, destinationSignalhubChannel)`
+- `unwrap` - (optional) a function that can modify the WebRTC signaling data before it gets processed.
+Signature: `unwrap(incomingSignalingData, sourceSignalhubChannel)`

 Additional optional keys can be passed through to the underlying [simple-peer](https://www.npmjs.com/package/simple-peer) instances: